-Children under the age of two, at the time of their departure, are considered infants and may travel as a lap-held infant (with a guest 12 years of age or older) and do not require a seat to be purchased for them.
+Children under age two at the time of departure are considered infants, and may travel as a lap-held infant (with a guest 12 years of age or older) without requiring a seat to be purchased for them.
 Please be sure to bring appropriate identification for your infant.
-Photocopies are acceptable.
+(Photocopies are acceptable).

 If you plan to travel with an infant, particularly one less than eight days old, we recommend checking with your physician or pediatrician first.
-Changing air pressure during the flight may cause ear pain or be associated with other effects in infants.
+Changing air pressure during the flight may cause ear discomfort or be associated with other effects in infants.

 Age related information

 Fare-paying guests, 12 years of age or older, may allow one infant under two years* of age to travel in their lap.
 A ticket is required for all infants, but lap-held infants are not charged a base fare or taxes.
 Certain fees must be collected on flights to the United States including the U.S. Department of Agriculture APHIS fee (Animal and Plant Health Inspection Service) and the U.S. Immigration User Fee.

 Once your child has reached their second birthday, Transport Canada requires that they occupy their own seat.
-As such, if your infant has their second birthday while you are travelling and your return flight is within 30 days of their birthday, you will need to contact WestJet to avoid issues or delays for your return flight.
+If your infant has their second birthday while you are travelling and your return flight is within 30 days of their birthday, you will need to contact WestJet to avoid issues or delays for your return flight.

 *Please refer to our One Person One Fare program for information on travelling with a child under two years of age who has a physical or mental disability.